"What is this all about? Why are you putting on the gig? Who are you?"

 We met at a gig way back in 2004 and have always been big music fans - however, since becoming parents, we couldn't find gigs we could go to without block booking a babysitter, having to leave early and missing the best bits, and questioned why it is so difficult to find gigs that were accessible to parents in our vibrant musical city.
 Thus, we've made it our aim to bring live music to a family audience in a comfortable, indoor gig venue with a friendly, relaxed atmosphere.
 Like you used to before the wee ones came along!

-"What is the difference between the baby and child tickets?"
+"What is the difference between the infant and child tickets?"

 We qualify those aged 2 and under as "newborns, toddlers, infants" - these tickets are free with each adult ticket.
 A child ticket is for those aged 3 and up and while we want to host an event that is open to all, the primary audience for our gigs is parents who wouldn't normally be able to experience live music in this way.